Fried Rice (1 Cup) and Vegetable Curry (1 Cup)

 Portion Control

-Incorporate lean proteins such as chicken, tofu, or legumes into your meal.
-Protein can help slow down the absorption of carbohydrates.
+Include protein-rich foods such as grilled chicken, tofu, or legumes with your meal.
+Protein helps slow down the absorption of carbohydrates.

 Find Glucose response for your favourite foods